Aviation High School’s Federal Aviation Administration Program Regulations and Information

 FAA Final Exam Make-Up Options:

-• Final exam remediation will take place during four pre-selected dates during the school year.
-Students should anticipate testing during the second week of October, December, February and May.
+• Final exam remediation will take place during pre-selected dates during the school year.
+Students should anticipate testing on Saturday final exam dates from October through May.
 Note: maximum number of retakes = 2.

 • Students must meet the following deadlines in order to remediate all coursework/final exams.

-• 9th year coursework exams remediation deadline: May 15th of their sophomore year.
+• 9th year coursework exams remediation deadline: September 1st of their junior year.

-• 10th year coursework/exams remediation deadline: May 15th of their junior year.
+• 10th year coursework/exams remediation deadline: September 1st of their senior year.

 • 12th year coursework/exams remediation deadline: May 15th of their senior year.